-The Board held eight meetings during 2014.
-All directors attended at least 75% of the aggregate number of meetings held by the Board and of the committees on which such director served during his or her tenure in 2014.
+The Board held seven meetings during 2015.
+All directors attended at least 75% of the aggregate number of meetings held by the Board and of the committees on which such director served during his or her tenure in 2015.

-The independent directors meet in executive sessions at regularly scheduled meetings of the Board without the participation of the President and CEO or other members of management.
-There were six regularly scheduled meetings of the Board in 2014.
+The independent directors meet in executive sessions at regularly scheduled meetings of the Board without the participation of our CEO or other members of management.
+There were five regularly scheduled meetings of the Board in 2015.

-In 2014, all directors were expected to attend the Annual Meeting and all directors then serving on the Board, other than Dr. Dixon, attended the annual meeting of stockholders.
-For 2015, we do not have a policy that requires the attendance of directors at the Annual Meeting.
+In 2015, Mr. Richard De Schutter, then Chairman of the Board, attended the 2015 annual meeting of stockholders.
+In 2015, we did not, and for 2016, we do not, have a policy that requires the attendance of directors at the Annual Meeting.